 Complications from surgery include adverse reactions to anesthesia (nausea, vomiting, fatigue, and in rare cases, death) and infection.
 Antibiotics are given after surgery to prevent infection.

 Fluid may build up at the site of the incision (seroma) and must be drained (aspirated).

 Sometimes animals have a reaction to the material used to suture the incision or a bump forms over the pin.
 Sutures or pins may have to be removed.

 After surgery, the animal should rest until the joint is fully healed to avoid re-injury.
 The joint may be unstable or the surgical repair may fail and another surgery may be required.

-Up to 40% of animals have a ruptured CCL in the other hind leg within 18 months after surgery.
-Up to 15% require additional surgery to repair damage to meniscus.
+Up to 40 percent of animals have a ruptured CCL in the other hind leg within 18 months after surgery.
+Up to 15 percent require additional surgery to repair damage to meniscus.

 CCL Surgery After Care

 The owner must examine the incision for signs of infection—redness, swelling, heat, and pain—for two weeks after the surgery.
 The stifle joint is rarely bandaged.